davygravy/rescue-dg/README.md

     make # creates the rootfs and kernel

-If you change the location/naming of your directories, then you'll have to be cautious about changing the file paths in most/many/all of the configs.
+If you change the location/naming of your directories, then you'll have to be cautious about changing the file paths in the configs and {post,pre}-process scripts.
 Build time with a 3.6GHz quad-core Debian box is a litle over an hour.

 Binaries and tarballs will be in `output/images`.
 The script `post-processv3.sh` will create a directory in `output/images/machid` for each machine variant, e.g. `pogo_e02`, `pogoplug_series_4`, etc.